 Prospect Sound Bites

-Opens in April, TBA: Prospect Sound Bites is a “mobile feast”—a gathering of food trucks at Prospect Downtown Park, just south of Longmont on Highway 287, plus concerts by local and regional favorites.
-5-8pm; band starts at 5:30pm. www.prospectnewtown.com.
+Mondays through Sept.
+4: Prospect Sound Bites is “a mobile feast”—a gathering of gourmet food trucks at Prospect Downtown Park, just south of Longmont on Highway 287, plus concerts by local and regional favorites.
+5-8pm; band starts at 5:30pm.
+Check the Prospect New Town Facebook page or www.prospectnewtown.com for updates.

 Boulder Center for Conscious Community